braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 ## Display How Much Time Is Left, and Abort the Message if There’s Only X Time Left

+This use case will calculate how long until a certain date, and depending on the length (skipping messaging if the date is too soon), will display different personalized messages.

-**Goal:** Tell a user that they have a certain amount of time left, but don't send the message if it's within two hours of the event ending.
-For example, "You have 10 hours left to buy your ticket for London", but don't send the message if it's within two hours of flight time for London.
+For example, “You have x hours left to buy your ticket for London”, but don’t send the message if it’s within two hours of flight time for London.

 {% raw %}